saltysystems/overworld/README.md

 Goblet Game Server
 =================================================
-Goblet is an online gaming service powered by Erlang/OTP.
-The project currently focuses on building tools for the creation of persistent multiplayer worlds.
-Goblet intends to provide some of the basic, common capabilities of persistent worlds including account management, player avatars, zones, items & inventory, mechanisms for progression, NPCs, and so on.
+Goblet is an multiplayer game server powered by Erlang/OTP.
+The project is focused on building tools for the creation of persistent multiplayer worlds, including account management, player progression, zones, items & inventory, NPCs, scripting and so on.

-We are strongly influenced by massively multiplayer games of yore, such as Ultima Online, Everquest, Star Wars Galaxies, and the many colorful creations within platforms like BYOND and Neverwinter Nights Persistent Worlds.
-It is our belief that giving agency to players to craft their own experiences will build a vibrant community for years to come.
+The project draws inspiration from classic large-scale multiplayer games like Ultima Online, EverQuest, Star Wars Galaxies, and the many colorful and creative worlds built with platforms like BYOND, and Neverwinter Nights.

+Goblet is Free Software, licensed under the Affero General Public License v3.

 Getting started